MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

   - The Model is the part where we store information [...]
   - The Controller is the part in between–the code that gets information from the Models and sends it to the Views, and takes information from the Views and stores it in the Models. [...]

-(This section focuses mostly on Views and Controllers–we'll get to Models in the next section)
+(This section focuses mostly on Views–we'll get to Models in the next section, and controllers in part 4 [TODO: check if accurate])

 The first section of the tutorial should summarize what the student will learn and what tools they'll use.
 It should also outline any prerequisites for understanding the material and link to resources for getting up to speed.
 It's usually a good idea to show a screenshot or video of the final product and link to the solution repository.